ualberta-mueller-group/MCGS/docs/development-notes.md

 - removed `nim` class and moved functionality such as nim sum to `nimber`
 - implemented `game::inverse()` for all game types

 ### Version 1.1 completed parts
 - More cleanup and Tools and Components for Database
     - Code formatting tools and checks, "lint"-like
     - `scale` S such as multiples of up, or up+star, or integers
         - binary search to find upper/lower bounds for a game G on scale S
         - simplify `game` G in `sumgame` S
-            - compare G with a simpler game H, replace in S if equal
-            - compare G1+G2 with a simpler H, replace in S if equal

-            - change read from string functions to directly create sumgame
             - compare with/without subgame split

-## Future: Smaller Step Versions 1.x to Prepare for Version 2

-### Version 2
 - simplify games of same type in S, e.g.
     - add up integers/rationals
     - add ups+stars
     - add nimbers

+## Future: Smaller Step Versions 1.x to Prepare for Version 2
+- change read from string functions to directly create sumgame
+    - this would require `sumgame` to be the sole owner of its games
+    - OR, the `game_case` produced by `file_parser::parse_chunk` could own
+    the games in a `vector<unique_ptr<game>>`
+- compare G with a simpler game H, replace in S if equal
+- compare G1+G2 with a simpler H, replace in S if equal

+### Version 2
 - general sum simplifications
     - remove/deactivate 0
     - find inverse pairs and deactivate